 There’s something about the charm of French villages that just makes them so appealing.
 Perhaps it’s the little lanes, maybe it’s the charming architecture.
 I’m not sure, but of course, there’s always oodles of history just waiting to be discovered.
 Here are 10 pretty French towns near Paris you’ll just love!

 Accessible via the end of the RER B, you’ll find the charming town of Sceaux.
-Pretty in spring with plenty of spring blossom, Sceaux is just as lovely throughout the rest of the year as well.
+Pretty in spring with plenty of spring blossom and even an entire cherry blossom orchard in the grounds of the castle, Sceaux is just as lovely throughout the rest of the year as well.
 After all, there’s a château to visit, a park to wander around and plenty of eateries to eat your way through.
-Curious to discover more about this charming French town?
-You can read more about Sceaux here.

 The ancient town of Senlis also has links with French heroine, Joan of Arc.
 Between the 15th and 16th of August 1429, Joan of Arc led her French troops in the historic battle of Montépilloy (close to Senlis), leading them to victory against the English.
 There’s a commemorative plaque in the church celebrating her victory.

 Only half an hour away on the RER A from the centre of Paris, you’ll find the sweet town of Saint-Germain-en-Laye.
 This town makes the list of pretty French towns near Paris not only because of its lovely architecture and wonderful eateries but also because it has a large forest and charming château (which now houses a fantastic museum of archaeology).

 Aside from the museum, the château itsself is well worth a look, if only for its impressive architecture and the fact that Louis XIV was born there!
 Elsewhere in Saint-Germain-en-Laye, there’s the real-life Château de Monte Cristo (Alexander Dumas’ country mansion) and Musée Claude Debussy in the iconic composer’s birthplace.